qooxdoo/qooxdoo/docs/core/defining_properties.md

     // only now has the name been changed and the "changeName" event been fired });
 ```
 Note: Prior to version 8, it was necessary to specify `async: true` in the property definition.
 Now however, all properties have `setAsync` methods.
+That option has now been removed.

 ## Validation of incoming values

 Validation of a property can prevent the property from being set if it is not